dewong1/World_Weather_Analysis/README.md

 # World_Weather_Analysis
-Perform analysis, visualzation, and statistical skills by retrieving and analyzing weather data for a hypotehtical travel company (PlanMyTrip)
+Perform analysis, visualization, and statistical skills by retrieving and analyzing weather data for a hypothetical travel company (PlanMyTrip)

 ## Overview of Project